Hope for Lives - 'Relief through Opportunity'

 Computer Lab at St. Anthony's School

-In the same lot, right next to the library, Bobby is managing the construction of a computer lab.
-The structure is built and the computer lab should be operational in early 2016.
+In the same lot, right next to the library, we managed the construction of a computer lab.
+The structure was built and the computer lab was operational in early 2016.
 Computer donations were collected from individuals and companies in the U.S. This computer lab is designed to be sustainable through paid public access that will, in turn, allow school kids access to computers for free.
+We also installed an ice cream machine at St. Anthony's and set up a 2nd room with printers and screen printing, where we print t-shirts for school athletics teams!
+UPDATE Spring 2018: The computer lab at St. Anthony's School has been a huge model for success.
+Early this year we sent 50+ more computers with the goal of opening computer labs at schools in remote areas.
+Stay tuned!

 Medical Equipment, Supplies and Assistance for Connaught HOSPITAL and Ola During Childrens Hospital